How to Start an LLC in Rhode Island

 You’ll need to supply some information about your business when filing the Articles of Organization.
 Make sure it’s all correct, otherwise your paperwork will be rejected and you’ll have to start the filing over again.
 Here’s the information you’ll need to provide:

-You’ll need to enter the name and physical address of a Rhode Island registered agent who will receive mail for your LLC.
+You’ll need to enter the name and physical address of a Rhode Island registered agent who will receive service of process for your LLC.

 You have the option of listing your LLC’s intended purpose.
 You can include a specific purpose or just leave this section blank.
 The form already states your LLC’s purpose as anything lawful.